how to use bluetooth on raspberry pi

 You’ll most likely continue with the pairing procedure first, but at least you know how to quit :-).

-That’s it, Bluetooth is enabled (even if it was already on your system), and you can move to the next step.
+That’s it, Bluetooth is enabled, and you can move to the next step.

 Theory